Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment 2020

 4.6

-Documentation, to the standard used in the operating theatre, should be kept for all cases and this should include the grade and specialty of the doctor performing and supervising the anaesthetic along with the name of the supervising consultant designated to provide direct or indirect advice.19 Access to the electronic patient record should be available at all remote sites.
+Documentation to the standard used in the operating theatre should be kept for all patients and this should include the grade and specialty of the doctor performing and supervising the anaesthetic, together with the name of the supervising consultant designated to provide direct or indirect advice.24 Access to the electronic patient record and medical notes should be available at all remote sites.

-The department of anaesthesia should be involved in the design and planning of any service requiring the provision of anaesthesia or deep sedation.61
+The department of anaesthesia should be involved in the design and planning of any service requiring the provision of anaesthesia or deep sedation.
+A regular review of the remote location performance, critical incidents and further improvements should be held.87

-Patients meeting discharge criteria following anaesthesia or sedation who are to be discharged home should be discharged into the care of a responsible third party.
-Verbal and written instructions for post-procedural care should be provided if a procedure has been performed.64
+Patients meeting discharge criteria following anaesthesia or sedation should be discharged into the care of a responsible third party.
+Verbal and written instructions for post-procedural care should be provided if a procedure has been performed outlined in Chapter 6: Guidelines for the Provision of Anaesthesia Services for Day Surgery.88

 Sedation

-The RCoA recognises the definitions of minimal, moderate and deep sedation as outlined in the Academy of Medical Royal Colleges’ guidance on safe sedation.1 Deep sedation equates to anaesthesia and the recommendations outlined in chapters 2-5 should be followed.
+The RCoA recognises the definitions of minimal, moderate and deep sedation as outlined in the Academy of Medical Royal Colleges guidance on safe sedation.2,3 Deep sedation equates to general anaesthesia and the recommendations outlined in Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients should be followed.

-The RCoA does not provide recommendations for sedation given by non-anaesthetists and they are encouraged to follow the guidance of their own College’s and the Academy of Medical Royal Colleges.
+The RCoA does not provide recommendations for sedation provided by non-anaesthetists and they are encouraged to follow the guidance of their own Colleges and the Academy of Medical Royal Colleges.2,3,24

 All institutions where sedation is practised should have a sedation committee.
 This committee should include key clinical teams using procedural sedation and there should be a nominated clinical lead for sedation.
 In most institutions, the sedation committee should include an anaesthetist, at least in an advisory capacity.